-Mr. Kraemer served as associate conductor of the Buffalo Philharmonic from 2009 to 2014, where he regularly led the orchestra on each of its concert series.
-The BPO’s award-winning education concerts grew exponentially under his leadership, expanding to reach over 40,000 students throughout western New York.
+Kraemer served as associate conductor of the Buffalo Philharmonic from 2009 to 2014, where he regularly led the orchestra in each of its concert series.
 A passionate advocate for new music, he has performed the works of many living composers during his career.
-Mr. Kraemer has served as Music Director of the Erie Chamber Orchestra (2012-2017) and associate conductor of the Virginia Symphony Orchestra (2007-2010).
+He has led the American Composers Orchestra’s EarShot readings with several orchestras in the United States and the ICO was recently awarded a Virginia B. Toulmin commission for emerging women composers under his leadership.
+Increasingly recognized for his committed advocacy of music education and his devotion to young audiences, he has created numerous arts education programs and has taught at several music festivals both in the United States and abroad.
+The Buffalo Philharmonic’s award-winning education concerts grew exponentially under his leadership, expanding to reach over 40,000 students throughout western New York.
+He played an integral role in the creation of the orchestra’s successful live broadcast concerts with Time Warner Cable, as well as implementing new collaborations with many organizations in the Buffalo community.
+Kraemer served as Music Director of the Erie Chamber Orchestra (2012-2017) and associate conductor of the Virginia Symphony Orchestra (2007-2010).
 His performances are broadcast regularly on NPR’s Performance Today.

-Recipient of the distinguished Herbert von Karajan Conducting Fellowship and the Bruno Walter Career Development Grant, Mr. Kraemer served a residency with the Vienna Philharmonic at the 2006 Salzburg Music Festival.
-Equally at home in the opera pit, his credits include fully-staged productions of The Magic Flute, The Barber of Seville, Madame Butterfly, La Traviata, The Man Who Mistook His Wife for a Hat, Happy Birthday Wanda June (world premiere), Too Many Sopranos, and Mansfield Park (American professional premiere).
-He has collaborated with many leading artists, including Lang Lang, Jennifer Koh, Elmar Oliveira, Gary Karr, Awadagin Pratt, Richard Stolzman, Wu Man, Bela Fleck, Ben Folds, and Chris Botti.
-As a frequent collaborator with Broadway superstar Idina Menzel, he served as conductor for many of her numerous symphony engagements nationwide.
+Recipient of the distinguished Herbert von Karajan Conducting Fellowship and the Bruno Walter Career Development Grant, Kraemer served a residency with the Vienna Philharmonic at the 2006 Salzburg Music Festival.
+Equally at home in the opera and ballet pit, his operatic credits include fully-staged productions of The Magic Flute, The Barber of Seville, Madame Butterfly, La Traviata, The Man Who Mistook His Wife for a Hat, Happy Birthday Wanda June (world premiere), Trouble in Tahiti, and Jonathan Dove’s Mansfield Park (American professional premiere), as well as ballet productions with Virginia Ballet Theatre, Ohio Ballet, Dance Kaleidoscope, Neglia Ballet Artists, and Todd Rosenlieb Dance.
+He has collaborated with many leading artists, including Lang Lang, Philippe Quint, Jennifer Koh, Elmar Oliveira, Rachel Barton Pine, David Kim, Gary Karr, Awadagin Pratt, Richard Stolzman, Wu Man, Bela Fleck, Mark O’Connor, Ben Folds, Chris Botti, Jim Brickman, the Indigo Girls, Il Volo, Wynona Judd, and Natalie Merchant, among others.
+As a frequent collaborator with Broadway superstar Idina Menzel, he served as conductor for many of her symphony engagements nationwide.

-An Indiana native, Mr. Kraemer studied conducting in Vienna, Austria with Salvador Mas Conde and was twice a fellowship conductor at the American Academy of Conducting at Aspen.
-His conducting teachers include David Zinman, Robert Spano, and Jorma Panula.
-Mr. Kraemer is a graduate of Butler University and the University of Nevada, where he assisted former Cincinnati Symphony concertmaster Phillip Ruder.
-An accomplished violinist in his own right, he was a member of the Nightingale String Quartet.
-When he is not performing, Mr. Kraemer enjoys cooking, running, and reading.
-He and his wife Megan reside in Indianapolis with their sons Gabriel and Nathaniel.
+An Indiana native, Kraemer studied conducting in Vienna, Austria with Salvador Mas Conde and was twice a fellowship conductor at the American Academy of Conducting at Aspen.
+He has additionally participated in the National Arts Center Conductor’s Program in Ottawa, Canada.
+His conducting teachers include David Zinman, Robert Spano, Stanley DeRusha, and Jorma Panula.
+Kraemer is a graduate of Butler University and the University of Nevada, where he assisted former Cincinnati Symphony concertmaster Phillip Ruder.
+An accomplished violinist, he was a member of the Nightingale String Quartet.
+When he is not performing, Kraemer enjoys cooking, running, and reading.
+He and his wife, Megan, reside in Indianapolis with their sons Gabriel and Nathaniel.